Transforming graph states via Bell state measurements: Graph transformations

 \section{Graph transformations}

 In this section, we will derive the graph state transformation rules for some of the five different cases in Table~\ref{tab:fusions}.
 With the help of such rules, one can find constructions of specific graph states via fusions.
+In Fig.~\ref{fig:intro}(a), we illustrate how the different parity measurements lead to different graph transformations.
+To this end, we chose an example consisting of two linear chain graph states.
+The different two-qubit parity measurements lead to different graph states that are not local Clifford equivalent~\cite{Cabello2011,Adcock2020} even though the fusion types all fall into the same class of entangled measurements (Bell state measurements)~\cite{DelSanto2023}.
+Fig.~\ref{fig:intro}(b) illustrates how graph transformations can be visualized by Venn diagrams.

-We start with a definition of graph- and stabilizer states.
-Assume a graph $G(V, E)$ where every node from $V$ represents a qubit.
+We start with a definition of graph states and stabilizer states.
+Assume a graph $G(V, E)$ where every node in $V$ represents a qubit.
 A graph state can be constructively defined as $\ket{G}=\prod_{(i,j)\in E} CZ_{ij}\ket{+}^{\otimes{|V|}}$ where $CZ_{ij}=\ket{0_i0_j}\bra{0_i0_j}+\ket{0_i1_j}\bra{0_i1_j}+\ket{1_i0_j}\bra{1_i0_j}-\ket{1_i1_j}\bra{1_i1_j}$ represents an entangling controlled-$Z$ gate between qubits $i, j$ and $\ket{+}=\frac{1}{\sqrt{2}}\left(\ket{0}+\ket{1}\right)$~\cite{Hein2006}.
-The graph edges $E$ thus represent the entanglement structure and the graph state is well-defined as all the gates $CZ_{ij}$ commute.
+The edges of the graph, $E$, thus represent the entanglement structure and the graph state is well-defined as all the gates $CZ_{ij}$ commute.
 Graph states are part of the larger class of stabilizer states~\cite{Gottesman1998}.
-This formalism represents a so-called stabilizer state by a set $\mathcal{S}$ of linearly independent and commuting operators from the Pauli group, the stabilizer generators, fulfilling $\forall S\in\mathcal{S}: S\ket{G}=+1\ket{G}$.
+This formalism represents a stabilizer state by a set $\mathcal{S}$ of independent and commuting operators from the Pauli group, the stabilizer generators, fulfilling $\forall S\in\mathcal{S}: S\ket{G}=+1\ket{G}$.
 Every stabilizer state is locally equivalent to a graph state~\cite{Schlingemann2001, Nest2004} meaning that it can be obtained from a graph state by applying local gates from the Clifford group~\cite{Calderbank1998,Gottesman1998}.
 The stabilizer generators of a graph state can be represented by the set of all operators of the form $X_i\prod_{j\in N(i)}Z_j$~\cite{Raussendorf2003,Hein2006}.
 Here, $N(i)$ represents the graph neighborhood of qubit $i$ that constitutes all qubits $j$ for which there is an entangling controlled-$Z$ gate $CZ_{ij}$.
 Defining a graph state in terms of its stabilizers or its edges is equivalent.